ravi2519/JavaCertification/README.md

 ## Oracle did it again!!

-You know Oracle!
-Yeah, it did some wiered stuff again.
-Java certification test 815 and 816 were iscontinued and Java Test 819 was introduced.
+And as if 2020 was less weired, Oracle discontinued Java certification test 815 and 816.
+And in place of it Java Test 819 was introduced.
 [The new 819 exam](https://education.oracle.com/java-se-11-developer/pexam_1Z0-819)

 ## Few features of this new exam